The Expendables 2

-The Expendables 2 is a 2012 American action film directed by Simon West, written by Richard Wenk and Sylvester Stallone and based on a story by Ken Kaufman, David Agosto and Wenk.
+The Expendables 2 is a 2012 American action film directed by Simon West, written by Richard Wenk and Sylvester Stallone, who also starred in the lead role.
+The film is based on a story by Ken Kaufman, David Agosto and Wenk.
 Brian Tyler returned to score the film.
 It is the sequel to The Expendables (2010), and is the second installment in The Expendables franchise.
-The film stars an ensemble cast of largely action film actors consisting of Sylvester Stallone, Jason Statham, Jet Li, Dolph Lundgren, Chuck Norris, Randy Couture, Terry Crews, Liam Hemsworth, Jean-Claude Van Damme, Bruce Willis, and Arnold Schwarzenegger.
-In the film, The Expendables undertake a mission which evolves into a quest for revenge against rival mercenary Jean Vilain, who murders one of their own men and threatens the world with a deadly weapon.
+The film co-stars an ensemble cast of largely action film actors consisting of Jason Statham, Jet Li, Dolph Lundgren, Chuck Norris, Randy Couture, Terry Crews, Liam Hemsworth, Jean-Claude Van Damme, Bruce Willis, and Arnold Schwarzenegger.
+In the film, The Expendables undertake a mission which evolves into a quest for revenge against rival mercenary Jean Vilain, who murders one of their own men and threatens the world with a deadly secret weapon.

 Principal photography took place over 14 weeks (beginning in September 2011) on an estimated $100 million budget.
 Film locations included Bulgaria, Hong Kong and New Orleans.
 Controversy arose over the accidental death of a stuntman and environmental damage caused during filming in Bulgaria.

 The film was released in Europe on August 16, 2012, and in North America the following day.
 The Expendables 2 grossed $315 million worldwide, with its greatest success outside North America.
 Critics generally considered the film an improvement over its predecessor due to its increased use of humor and action sequences, but its plot and dialogues received criticism.
 A tie-in downloadable video game was released on July 31, 2012 as a prequel to the events of the film.
 A sequel titled The Expendables 3 was released on August 15, 2014.

 Plot

-The Expendables are sent to Nepal to rescue a Chinese businessman who has been captured by the Nepalese militia.
-The team includes leader Barney Ross, blade expert Lee Christmas, martial artist Yin Yang, weapons specialist Hale Caesar, demolitions expert Toll Road, the unstable Gunner Jensen, and sniper Billy "The Kid," the group's youngest and newest member.
+The Expendables are sent to Nepal to rescue a Chinese businessman who has been captured by Nepalese militia.
+The mercenary team includes leader Barney Ross, blade expert Lee Christmas, martial artist Yin Yang, weapons specialist Hale Caesar, demolitions expert Toll Road, the unstable Gunner Jensen, and sniper Billy "The Kid," the group's youngest and newest member.
 They rescue the businessman and the captured Trent Mauser, Ross's rival.
 Yang leaves the group to escort the businessman back to China.

 After returning to New Orleans, Billy tells Barney that he intends to retire at the end of the month and live with his girlfriend, Sophia.
 Later, Barney is forced to accept a mission from CIA operative Mr. Church to retrieve an item from a downed airplane in Albania.
 Church sends technical expert Maggie Chan with the team.
-In Albania, the Expendables retrieve the item but are ambushed by international criminal and arms dealer Jean Vilain, his right-hand man Hector, and his criminal group, the Sangs, who have captured Billy.
-Vilain demands the item in exchange for Billy's life.
-The team gives up the item, but Vilain kicks a knife through Billy's heart and flees with the Sangs by helicopter.
+In Albania, the Expendables retrieve the item but are ambushed by international criminal and arms dealer Jean Vilain, his right-hand man Hector, and his criminal group, the Sangs, who capture Billy and demand the item in exchange for Billy's life.
+The team gives up the item, but Vilain betrays them by kicking a knife through Billy's heart and flees with the Sangs by helicopter.
 Barney recovers a note for Sophia from Billy's body; the team buries their fallen comrade, swearing vengeance on Vilain.